sergii-dudar/dotfiles/awesome/.config/awesome/lain/wiki/Home.md

 Welcome to the Lain wiki!

-If you spot a typo or have a suggestion, please notify me opening an [issue](https://github.com/copycat-killer/lain/issues) format.
+If you spot a typo or have a suggestion to improve these pages, please notify me opening an [issue](https://github.com/lcpz/lain/issues) format.
 Thank you.

-Dependency
+Dependencies
 ------------

 Package | Requested by | Reasons of choice